Locality Module

 np.ndarray

-) – Array of distances between corresponding query points and points.weights (
+) – Array of bond vectors from query points to corresponding points.weights (\(\left(N_{bonds} \right)\)

 np.ndarray